Home » Collaborating for sustainable textile solutions with DingYuan Textile Technology

 ”Our choices are guided by sustainability.
 We use mechanical recycling as it consumes less water and energy than chemical recycling.
 We don’t add any chemicals or recolour our end products, which saves energy,” Pierre Lu explains.

 The latest report from autumn 2023 shows that over 11,000 kg of our textile waste was transported to the facility for recycling during the year.
 Almost 90% of the waste was recycled mainly as storage boxes.
 The unrecyclable material included waste shoes and extremely soiled garments.
-They were disposed of as fuel rods for biomass fuel – an essential raw material for energy companies that are only allowed to take 75% of their energy from coal.
+They were disposed of as fuel rods for biomass fuel.
+This is an essential raw material for energy companies.
+They are only allowed to take 75% of their energy from coal.

 Our collaboration may expand in the future.
 Pierre Lu shares that they are planning to open a new branch in Wuhan this year.
 Aditionally, the company explores the possibility of expanding their business to Guangzhou.
 Both are locations where Lindström operates